 When you’re thinking about what to plant in your area or region, favor the specialist bees first.
 You’ll be feeding not only the specialized 35% but also the generalist bees, other flower visitors and ultimately their predators, too.

 Here are some of the specialist bee plant genera that are on Sam Droege and his team’s list of “Priority Plants.”
 I’ve paired them up with one of their specialist bee pollinators, photos courtesy the USGS Bee Inventory and Monitoring Lab, to spark a bit of curiosity while on your garden explorations.
-For a full list of bees and their flowers, visit Jarrod Fowler and Sam Droege’s Pollen Specialist Bees of the Eastern United States.
+For a full list of bees and their flowers, visit Jarrod Fowler and Sam Droege’s Pollen Specialist Bees of the Eastern United States and Host Plants for Pollen Specialist Bees of the Eastern United States.

 May your garden’s bees be ever wild and wonderful!